crateio/distutils2/docs/source/distutils/configfile.rst

 .. seealso::

-   :ref:`inst-config-syntax` in "Installing Python Modules"
+   :ref:`inst-config-syntax` in "Installing Python Projects"
       More information on the configuration files is available in the manual for system administrators.